bcgov/queue-management/documentation/Readme.md

 - Postman tests
 - Zap Vulnerability tests

-## Running the code with VSCode Remote - Containers
+## Running the code with VSCode *Remote - Containers*

-TODO: blurb
+This repo is configured to use Visual Studio Code's *Remote - Containers* (aka *devcontainers*) to run the applications in docker containers.

+To run the code in devcontainers you need:
+1. VSCode
+1. WSL2 with a Linux distribution (we like Ubuntu)
+1. *dockerd* running in your WSL2 Linux

 Clone the code in this repo: